Agent setup

 Choose storage:

-The extension uploads resolved media to Dropbox or Google Drive.
-Pick one provider in Options, save the setting, then connect that provider.
+The extension saves resolved media to Dropbox, Google Drive, or local Downloads.
+Pick one provider in Options, save the setting, then connect that provider if it uses OAuth.

 Before configuring OAuth, ask the user which setup path they want: